How To Maintain Your Vinyl Banners

 Tips for Maintaining the Life of Your Vinyl Banners

-Our 13 oz vinyl banners are meant to last 3-5 years when used outdoors and 7-10 years when used indoors.
-In order to get these lifespans, you will need to use proper hanging techniques.
-Vinyl banners are durable enough to withstand rain, snow, and other natural elements - but you will still need to take proper care of them.
-Here are some tips to get the most out of your vinyl banner.
+Our 13 oz vinyl material is intended to last 3-5 years when used outdoors and 7-10 years when used indoors.
+In order to obtain these lifespans, you will need to use proper hanging techniques.
+Custom vinyl banners are durable enough to withstand rain, snow, and other natural elements - but you will still need to take correct care of them.
+Here are some neat tips to get the most out of your vinyl banner.

 Hanging your Banner

-Vinyl banners are finished with heat-welded hems and grommets placed every 2-4 feet around the perimeter of the banner.
+Our high-quality vinyl banners are finished with heat-welded hems and grommets placed every 2-4 feet around the perimeter of the banner.
 You should use all the grommets provided to prevent your banner from tearing out or ripping.
-You can use bungee cords, hanging clips, ropes, and zip ties to help secure your banner.
+You can use bungee cords, hanging clips, ropes, and zip ties to help secure your banner, but we highly recommend you use bungees.
 You can display your banner on the side of buildings, on a fence, or between poles.

-If possible, you should avoid direct sunlight to prevent fading over time.
-You should also avoid high wind locations to prevent the wind from destroying your banner.
+If possible, you should avoid direct sunlight to prevent the ink from fading over time.
+Avoid high wind locations to prevent the wind from destroying your banner.
+If you need a banner for windy spots, then try one of our mesh banners.

 Cleaning your Banner